concur/developer.concur.com/src/api-reference/common/ess/subscription-management.markdown

 To create a subscription you need to:

-1. Know and have sufficient access to the topic.
+* Know and have the sufficient access to the topic by having the correct scopes.
-1. Get your receiving endpoint running, see the [endpoint requirements](/api-reference/common/ess/getting-started.html#endpoint-requirements).
+* Get your receiving endpoint running, see the [endpoint requirements](/api-reference/common/ess/getting-started.html#endpoint-requirements).
-1. Come up with unique name (id) of your subscription.
+* Come up with unique name (id) of your subscription.
 Subscription names are globally unique, and you will get an error if the name is already in use.
-1. set filter to `.*` (regexp syntax), you can use it later to filter out unwanted types of events.
+* Set filter to `.*` (regexp syntax), you can use it later to filter out unwanted types of events.

 **Request**
 ```